 9. Mikael Granlund – Minnesota Wild

-Even before Mikael Granlund was NHL eligible, he had been making waves in his home country of Finland.
+Even before Mikael Granlund was NHL eligible, he was making waves in his home country of Finland.
 After making his SM-liiga debut as a 17-year-old, he earned the Finnish Liiga rookie of the year award, the Raimo Kilpo trophy (the Liiga equivalent to the Lady Bing award) and was voted Finland’s young athlete of the year in 2009.

 10. Dylan McIlrath – New York Rangers